Learn to create agents in RΞASON

 end()

-counter — where the LLM can run for at mostn
+counter — where the LLM can run for at most n

-To create an agent in RΞASON:
+number of steps.To create an agent in RΞASON:

 .ts

-const actions = []
+;const actions = []

-containing the available actions for the agent; - Add a description for the agent;
+containing the available actions for the agent;useAgent()

-Let’s take a look at the MathAgent
+function.Let’s take a look at the MathAgent

 :